[NMSEA-news] NMSEA Video Project: Outreach & Funding Opportunity

 *The Proof is in the Pudding*

-We're happy to report that with Toby's help, we achieved a high quality
+We’re happy to report that with Toby’s help, NMSEA achieved a high

-13-episode series called /Renewable New Mexico/.
-View the link to the
+quality 13-episode series called /Renewable New Mexico/.
+View the link

 And here’s the link to the first episode!